-For the year ended December 31, 2014, two customers individually accounted for 27% and 17% of the Company's sales, respectively.
-Except for the aforementioned customers, there was no other single customer who accounted for more than 10% of the Company's sales for the years ended December 31, 2014 or 2013.
+Excluding revenues generated from discontinued operation, for the year ended December 31, 2015, two customers individually accounted for both 12% of the Company's revenues, respectively.
+For the year ended December 31, 2014, two customers individually accounted for 28% and 17% of the Company's revenues, respectively.
+Except for the aforementioned customers, there was no other single customer who accounted for more than 10% of the Company's revenues for the years ended December 31, 2014.

-As of December 31, 2014, two customers individually accounted for 19% and 18% of the Company's accounts receivables, respectively.
-As of December 31, 2013, three customers individually accounted for 13%, 12% and 10% of the Company's accounts receivables, respectively.
-Except for the aforementioned, there was no other single customer who accounted for more than 10% of the Company's accounts receivable as of December 31, 2014 or 2013
+As of December 31, 2015, two customers individually accounted for 24% and 17% of the Company's accounts receivable, respectively.
+As of December 31, 2014, two customers individually accounted for 19% and 18% of the Company's accounts receivable, respectively.
+Except for the aforementioned, there was no other single customer who accounted for more than 10% of the Company's accounts receivable as of December 31, 2015 or 2014.